 Unlike RRSP contributions, you won’t get a tax deduction when you contribute to a TFSA.
 However, you also won’t pay any tax when you take out the money, which is a big benefit over RRSP withdrawals that are taxed at your marginal income tax rate.

 How much you earn on a TFSA contribution of $1,740 will depend on whether you save it or invest it.
 If you plan to use the money in the next year or two, a high-interest savings account or GIC might be the best option.
 That way, you can access your money when you need it but still earn some interest.
-For example, EQ Bank is offering a 1-year GIC rate of 2.30%*, which would provide an interest income of about $40.02 at maturity.
+For example, at the time of writing, EQ Bank is offering a 1-year GIC rate of 2.40%*.
 Other banks, such as Tangerine, also have competitive interest rates on TFSA bank accounts.
 (For more information, see Young and Thrifty’s Best TFSA Saving Account Rates.)

 If, on the other hand, you do not plan to use the money for several years, investing in a low-fee diversified portfolio will provide higher average annual returns over the long term.
 Assuming those returns are around 5% to 7%, in 10 years a $1,740 TFSA contribution will have earned $1,095 to $1,680 in investment income.
 Using a robo advisor (like Wealthsimple) is a great option for your TFSA because you’ll save money on management fees while growing your investments.